A Beam-Steering Reflectarray Antenna with Arbitrary Linear-Polarization Reconfiguration: Experimental Demonstration

 \subsection{Beam Scanning Measurement}

-The beam scanning patterns for the LP(0$^\circ$), LP(22.5$^\circ$), LP(45$^\circ$), and LP(90$^\circ$) are measured in both xoz and yoz planes.
-Fig. \ref{scanxoz} illustrates the beam scanning patterns in the xoz plane, showing that all LPs can support scanning up to 60$^\circ$.
-Fig. \ref{scanyoz} shows the beam scanning pattern in yoz plane.
-The LP(90$^\circ$) case demonstrates a scanning range of 60$^\circ$, albeit with higher sidelobes due to specular reflection from the feed.
-LP(0$^\circ$), LP(22.5$^\circ$), and LP(45$^\circ$) beams exhibit a scanning range of 30$^\circ$.
-In summary, the beam scanning range can support at least 30$^\circ$ in 2-D space.
+The beam scanning patterns for the LP(0$^\circ$), LP(45$^\circ$), LP(90$^\circ$) and LP(135$^\circ$) are measured by electrically changing the coding patterns of the RRA.
+Fig. \ref{scanxoz} illustrates the beam scanning patterns in the xoz plane, showing that all LPs can support scanning up to 60$^\circ$, with a maximum scan loss of 5.18 dB for LP(0$^\circ$).
+The sidelobe levels are below -11 dB.
+Additionally, there is no grating lobe at any scanning angle, which is suitable for large angle beam scanning at arbitrary LPs.
+Similarly, the polarization-reconfigurable scanning beams can also support up to 60$^\circ$ in yoz plane.